« return to top

 "I've attended countless workshops and classes on digital imaging and printmaking and Charlie's classes are some of the best!
 Charlie is a superb instructor and is a master printmaker.
 I use much of what I learned from him at my business everyday.
 His wit, sense of humor, and humility make his classes a real pleasure.

--Mike Chambers, Picture Element, Santa Clara, California
+-Mike Chambers, founder, Picture Element Santa Clara, California